 You have a prefs.xml file in your Zwift user directory (which is in your Documents/Zwift directory on PC/Mac).
-Open this file in a text editor like Wordpad and simply add one of the following tags to force Zwift to place you in Watopia, Richmond, London, or Innsbruck.
+Before starting up Zwift, open this file in a text editor like Wordpad and simply add one of the following tags to force Zwift to place you in Watopia, Richmond, London, or Innsbruck.

 To ride Watopia, add: <WORLD>1</WORLD>